-The pendulum is fine however the top only would need to be changed for it to hook on to the new one.
+The pendulum is fine however the top only would need to change for it to hook on to the new one.
 They do not cost much and of course is available at clockworks.com.
-The new top hook that is needed is available to purchase.
+The new top hook that you need is available for purchase.

 The rest of the clock movement parts fit fine

 There is nothing left to purchase besides the movement and the pendulum top hook.
-The new movement will comes with the chains and is already oiled.
+The new movement will come with the chains and already hasoil in all key areas.

 Urgos UW6/ series clock movement

-Urgos UW6/ series clock movement was mass produced in the 1950's through the 1970's.
+Urgos UW6/ series clock movement had a mass production in the 1950's through the 1970's.
 It was a popular unit for shelf clocks and wall clock applications because it was compact and ran a short pendulum.

 Urgos UW6/ series is no longer made

-These are no longer made but is still the best choice to go with a new clock movement if it is possible.
-Just having this movement alone puts the age 40 years old or more so it is time to replace even if it works fine.
+These are no longer made but are still the best choice to go with a new clock movement if at all possible.
+Just having this movement alone puts the age 40 years old or more so it is time to replace it even if it works fine.